Kleen-Lab/ViSATUI/README.md

 Data formats:
-The trial-by-trial results/data from each block are saved in a .csv file (spreadsheet), and also in a .mat file (e.g. subject1_set1.mat) in the ViSATUI folder.
-These two file formats are for convenience, and they contain information about the block along with the performance metrics above.
+The trial-by-trial results/data from each set are saved in a .csv file (spreadsheet, e.g. set1.csv), and also in a .mat file (e.g. set1.mat) in the ViSATUI folder.
+These two file formats are for convenience, and they contain information about the set along with the performance metrics above.

 *MAT files (MATLAB)*
 - `DurationsFixStimAns` contains the durations (in seconds, to microsecond decimal precision) of the Fixation, Stimulus, and Answer phases, in seconds.
-It is a matrix of 3 columns and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that block)
+It is a matrix of 3 columns and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that set)
 - `userAnswers` contains the specific answer image choice clicked by the subject for each trial (A=top left answer, B=top right, C=bottom left, D=bottom right).
-It is a vector of 1 column and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that block)
+It is a vector of 1 column and 28 rows (1:3 = practice trials, 4-28 are the 25 trials for that set)

 *CSV files (any spreadsheet viewer)*
 The .csv file outputs only actual trials.
 Practice trials are ignored, as they are not incorporated in the scoring of performance.
 Information including PCons for the participant's answer and for the consensus (PCons) answer are provided, along with response times for both stimulus and the answer stages.
+More details on the different data columns are below:
+- `trial_id`, integer.
+Ranges from 1-100, trials 1-25 are in set 1, 26-50 are in set 2, 51-75 are in set 3, and 76-100 are in set 4.
+- `answer`, char.
+Patient answer, ranges from 'A'-'D'.
+- `consensus_answer`, char.
+Consensus answer identified through normative testing for this trial.
+Used as the "correct" answer.
+Ranges from 'A'-'D'.
+- `correct`, boolean.
+1 if the answer is correct as identified by the consensus answer, 0 if not.
+- `pcons_answer`, float.
+Percent consensus for the answer given by the patient, as identified through the answers of normative testers.
+Ranges from 0-100.
+- `pcons_consensus_answer`, float.
+Percent consensus for the consensus answer, as identified throught the answers of normative testers.
+Can be used as a measure of trial difficulty.
+Ranges from 0-100.
+- `stimulus_response_time`, float.
+Time interval between when the stimulus is presented and when the patient clicks on the stimulus image.
+- `answer_response_time`, float.
+Time interval between when the answers are presented and when the patient clicks on their chosen answer.

 *SUMMARY OF RESULTS and normative data comparisons*-- An additional summary .csv file called "Overall.csv" is saved in the same folder.
-This provides the summary of results for each block run including raw and perecentile accuracies and response times.
-Any blocks that have not been run yet will show "NaN" in this file, until they are run for your participant.
+This provides the summary of results for each set run including raw and perecentile accuracies and response times.
+Any sets that have not been run yet will show "NaN" in this file, until they are run for your participant.
+More details on the different data columns are below:
+- `trial_set`, string.
+Represents each of the 4 sets as well as all of them combined ("set1"-"set4", "all_sets").
+- `accuracy`, float.
+Accuracy of the patient on that set, using the consensus of normative testers as the "correct" answer.
+- `accuracy_percentile`, float.
+Percentile of the accuracy when compared to our population of healthy controls.
+- `stimulus_response_time`, float.
+Average response time to the stimulus.
+- `stimulus_response_time_percentile`, float.
+Percentile of the stimulus response time when compared to our population of healthy controls.
+- `answer_response_time`, float.
+Average response time to the answer.
+- `answer_response_time_percentile`, float.
+Percentile of the answer response time when compared to our population of healthy controls.

 ## Tips